-The headteacher will report annually to the governing board and parents regarding how effective PPG spending has been and what impact has been made.
-The impact of PPG spending, in terms of improving educational outcomes and cost effectiveness, will be monitored, evaluated, and reviewed by the headteacher and the governing board.
+The headteacher will report annually to the governing board and parents regarding how effective PPG spending has been and what impact has been made, through the annual pupil premium strategy statement The impact of PPG spending, in terms of improving educational outcomes and cost effectiveness, will be monitored, evaluated, and reviewed by the headteacher and the governing board.
+Pupil will also be on each termly agenda in curriculum local governing body meetings.